Home of Europe’s greatest composers

 He decorated the outside of Budapest Opera House with statues of great composers.
 These include Monteverdi, Gluck, Mozart, Beethoven, Tchaikovsky, Verdi, Wagner and Franz Liszt.
 Inside, several kilograms of gold foil make the inside of the huge auditorium simply glow.
 A massive chandelier weighing 3,050 kg (6,724 lb) lights up the room.

 If you want to see a performance you’ll have to be quick.
 They sell out fast, especially the well-known operas.

 Other interesting facts about the State Opera House, Budapest

-- The State Opera House seats 1,261 people
+- The Budapest Opera House seats 1,261 people

 - It’s the largest opera house in Hungary

-- The State Opera House has the third best acoustics in Europe after La Scala in Milan and the Palais Garnier in Paris
+- The Budapest Opera House has the third best acoustics in Europe after La Scala in Milan and the Palais Garnier in Paris

 - The vaulted ceiling has murals by Bertalan Székely and Mór Than depicting the nine Muses.